Frequently Asked Questions

 Exposure to employee lawsuits increases exponentially if an employer fails to meet the aforementioned standards.
 In addition, an OSHA investigation may ensue, resulting in monetary penalties.

-Employees, who are not properly trained in bio recovery, could overlook or misunderstand critical planning, implementation, recovery, disinfecting, transport and disposal steps resulting in increased exposure risks to themselves, others and /or the community.
-Biohazard cleanup can be mentally and physically taxing.
+Employees, who are not properly trained in biohazard and HAZMAT cleanup operations, could overlook or misunderstand critical planning, implementation, recovery, disinfecting, transport and disposal steps resulting in increased exposure risks to themselves, others and /or the community.
+Biohazard and HAZMAT cleanup can be mentally and physically taxing.
 An untrained employee may be ill equipped to cope with the challenges presented, leading to increased company liability.

 - How am I affected if the bio recovery company I select is not certified in biohazard recovery and legally permitted to transport biohazard waste?